Purdue-CS193/lab-1-akshatpoddutoori/index.md

+#Akshat Poddutoori's first CS193 Lab

 ## Welcome to GitHub Pages

+Things I like about CS193

+- Only is 1 hour a week
+- We learn fundamental concepts that we need to be a computer science major
+- This class is easier than most classes

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.